Elastic Graphs: Weak graphs and minimizing Lipschitz energy

 is tight.
 In particular,

-where the supremum runs over all curves~$c$ of positive length in~$K_1$.
+where the supremum runs over all curves~$c'$ of positive length in~$K_1$.
 We get the same quantity if we take the supremum over multi-curves or over curves that cross each edge of~$K_1$ at most twice. \end{taggedthm}

-To prove Theorem~\ref{thm:weak-stretch}, we use a finite-dimensional approximation to the space of all maps from $K_1$ to~$K_2$.
-We first treat the case of ordinary (non-weak) maps.
+To prove Theorem~\ref{thm:weak-stretch}, we restrict the maps we consider, first for ordinary (non-weak) maps.

 \begin{definition} A PL map $f \co K_1 \to K_2$ between marked length graphs is \emph{constant-derivative} if it is edge-reduced and $\abs{f'}$ is constant on each edge of~$K_1$.
-A constant-derivative map is determined by its combinatorial type (Definition~\ref{def:comb-type}) plus a bounded amount of continuous data: for each vertex~$v$ of~$K_1$ that maps to the interior of an edge~$e$ of~$K_2$, record where $f(v)$ is along~$e$.
-Thus we can assemble the constant-derivative maps in~$[f]$ into a locally-finite polyhedral complex $\PL^*[f]$ of dimension at most $\abs{\Verts(K_1)}$.
-For $D>0$ a constant, let $\PL^*[f]_{\le D}$ be the subspace of $\PL^*[f]$ with Lipschitz constant $\le D$. \end{definition}
+A constant-derivative map is determined by its combinatorial type (Definition~\ref{def:comb-type}) plus a bounded amount of continuous data: for each vertex~$v$ of~$K_1$ that maps to the interior of an edge~$e$ of~$K_2$, record where $f(v)$ is along~$e$. \end{definition}

-\begin{lemma} For any homotopy class $[f] \co K_1 \to K_2$ of maps between marked length graphs and any $D>0$, the space $\PL^*[f]_{\le D}$ is a compact polyhedral complex. \end{lemma}
+\begin{lemma} For any $D>0$, there are only finitely many combinatorial types of constant-derivative maps among maps with Lipschitz constant $\le D$. \end{lemma}

-\begin{proof} The bound on derivatives gives a bound on how many edges of~$K_2$ the image of an edge of~$K_1$ can cross.
-Therefore only finitely many different cells of $\PL^*[f]$ intersect $\PL^*[f]_{\le D}$. \end{proof}
+\begin{proof} The bound on derivatives gives a bound on how many edges of~$K_2$ the image of an edge of~$K_1$ can cross. \end{proof}